 9.7.8 Modulation classes

 In order to determine the rules for response frames given in 9.7, the following modulation classes are defined in Table 9-4.
 Each row defines a modulation class.
 Modulations described within the same row have the same modulation class, while modulations described in different rows have different modulation classes.
-For Clause 20 PHY transmissions, the modulation class is determined by the FORMAT and NON_HT_MODULATION parameters of the TXVECTOR/RXVECTOR.
+For Clause 20 and Clause 22PHY transmissions, the modulation class is determined by the FORMAT and NON_HT_MODULATION parameters of the TXVECTOR/RXVECTOR.
 Otherwise, the modulation class is determined by the clause or subclause number defining that modulation.

 Table 9-4—Modulation classes